Dr-Chen-Xiaoyu/vae_example/README.md

 # Variational Autoencoder example

-The colab notebook has an implementation of a simple VAE for fashion-MNIST.
-This reproduces some of the figures in Kevin Murphy's recent book ["Probabilistic Machine Learning: an Introduction"](https://probml.github.io/pml-book/book1.html).
+The [VAE_fashion_MNIST](VAE_fashion_MNIST.ipynb) notebook has an implementation of a simple VAE for fashion-MNIST.
+You can run it in directly in colab [here](https://colab.research.google.com/github/jeremiecoullon/vae_example/blob/main/VAE_fashion_MNIST.ipynb).

+This reproduces some of the figures in the VAE section of Kevin Murphy's recent book ["Probabilistic Machine Learning: an Introduction"](https://probml.github.io/pml-book/book1.html) (section 20.3.5).

 - Uses [Flax](https://flax.readthedocs.io/en/latest/), a Deep Learning framework built with [JAX](https://jax.readthedocs.io/en/latest/)
 - Defines a simple VAE using a MLP as encoders and decoders